esharma3/Unsupervised_Bank_Card_Fraud_Detection/README.md

 ## Result

 Anomaly detection techniques like Isolation Forest and Local Outlier Factor did not work well on this highly imbalanced dataset.
-Deep Learning techniques like AutoEncoders with the Logistic Regression Model and a Convolution Neural Network model performed well on this dataset.
+Deep Learning techniques like AutoEncoders with the Logistic Regression Model and a Convolution Neural Network model performed well on dataset.